rallsopp01-del/didactic-pancake/README.md

 Calculate the quantum mechanics (QM) spectra of DOPC lipid.
 The lipid must be recentered for the radial orders of positions to mean anything.
-Then for the Z order of events to be compared with each other the Z dimension needs to be uncentered so that the common center is the center of mass (COM) of the bilayer.
+Then for the Z order of positions to be compared with each other the Z dimension needs to be uncentered so that the common center is the center of mass (COM) of the bilayer.
 This is implemented in conv_run.sh in the outer folder and can be modified to spawn runs in the QM folder and recenter the bilayer in charmm software, but could also be done with VMD recentering using the moveby command.

 	sbatch conv_run.sh